liferay/liferay-docs/develop/tutorials/articles/customizing-liferay-portal-with-hooks/99-advanced-customization-with-ext-plugins.markdown

 4. Delegate static methods.

-5. Use a logger with and appropriate class name for both classes (e.g., `DeployUtil`).
+5. Use a logger with an appropriate class name for both classes (e.g., `DeployUtil`).

 This strategy helps you determine what you'll need to merge when a new